Zhiming-Huang/luc/README.md

 sudo update-grub
 ```

 Then restart the system.
-In the grub menu, select the Advanced options for Ubuntu and then select the corresponding kernel to boot the system.
+In the Grub menu, select the Advanced options for Ubuntu and then select the corresponding kernel to boot the system.

-Then, enable BBR by the following commands:
+Next, enable BBR2 by the following commands:
 ```
 echo "net.core.default_qdisc = fq" >> /etc/sysctl.conf
 echo "net.ipv4.tcp_congestion_control = bbr2" >> /etc/sysctl.conf